IPTinCan Documentation

 IPTinCan supports TLS 1.2+ for encrypted transport.
 There are three options for TLS certificates:

-Option 1: Auto-generated self-signed certificates
+Option 1: Self-signed certificates

 [tls]